germangar/whook/README.md

 ### HOW TO HOST IN AWS ###

+> Note: AWS is optional.
+You can run the script in your own server or anywhere else.
+I run it locally.

 #### Windows

 You can host a server in AWS EC2 for free.
 It can be a linux server or a windows server.
 You can find many tutorials in Youtube on how to do it.
 Here's a (slightly outdated) tutorial for windows: https://youtu.be/9z5YOXhxD9Q.<br>